mariawright05/web_project_4/src/README.md

 ## Project Description

-This project is showcasing the knowledge learned from Practicum's class: Basic JavaScript and Working with the Browser.
+This project is showcasing the knowledge learned from Practicum's classes: Basic JavaScript and Applied JavaScript.

 It is a web page showing a user's information and photos they have uploaded from around the US.
 Images can be deleted, liked, and new images added.

 This recent updated added:
+* Building a project with Webpack
 * Refactoring of code to reflect modular JavaScript and OOP

 ## Technologies and Techniques Used

-This web page was created with HTML, CSS, and JavaScript and made adaptive to different screen sizes as a culmination of the skills learned in Basic JavaScript and Working with the Browser.
+This web page was created with HTML, CSS, and JavaScript and made adaptive to different screen sizes as a culmination of the skills learned in Basic JavaScript and Applied Javascript.
+It was also built using Webpack and Babel.

 Some of the skills used are: